Bjorn-Strom/FSS/README.md

 While you have some good alternatives with F# such as:
 - [Fulma](https://fulma.github.io/Fulma/)
 - [TypedCssClasses](https://github.com/zanaptak/TypedCssClasses) a type provider if you want to write CSS or SCSS
-- Or some kind of webpack if you want to use CSS or SCSS directly.
+- Or some kind of webpack configuration if you want to use CSS or SCSS directly.

 Ultimately you will find what you like best and whatever suits your needs, I find that writing CSS is annoying.
 It is not discoverable, not type-safe and requires some setup.